Zequez/logseq-vault/pages/Integrity.md

 - 6 different ways I give my word
 	- What I say or do
 	- .
-	- My word is what others expect them
+	- My word is what others expect them; and it's also to say what you expect of others
-		- Notice expectations
+		- Notice expectations and fulfill them